mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/workspace-platform-services/index.md

 <p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the platform services, which are listed [here](/dkp/kommander/1.3/workspaces/platform-service-dependencies/).
 Please review them carefully prior to customizing to ensure that the platform services are deployed successfully.</p>

-If desired, the Kubeaddons Controller can also be turned off, though it is highly discouraged.
+If desired, the Kubeaddons Controller can also be disabled, though it is highly discouraged.
 All platform services require the controller in order to be installed properly.
 You can find the setting to turn the controller off at the bottom of the page underneath the `Foundational Components` header.

 ## Workspace platform services